-Coming into Tuesday’s key national election, it seemed a forgone conclusion that Trump would run unopposed for the Republican Presidential ticket in 2024.
+Coming into Tuesday’s key midterm election, it seemed a forgone conclusion that Trump would run unopposed for the Republican Presidential ticket in 2024.
 Here he is telling a Pennsylvania crowd Monday night that he thinks they’re going to be happy.

 Yes, there have been musings about Florida Governor Ron DeSantis, a massively popular figure in his party, running for the Republican nomination.
 Speculation he could be a viable option to Trump in ’24 made the rounds on cable news and on Twitter.

 But ask any Republican off the record, even the true conservatives who aren’t full blown MAGA, if they were a betting man or woman who would they predict?
 They’d all say Trump, with very little hesitation.

 And why wouldn’t they?
 Donald Trump is a wrecking ball.
 In 2016 he single-handedly smashed primary candidate after primary candidate with his own unique brand of debate style – a refusal to acknowledge basic facts and a reliance on outright bullying and name calling .
 He demolished the heir to a political dynasty that stretched back to Ronald Reagan.

 So of course Ron DeSantis, a former Navy Seal and graduate of Harvard Law, would be foolish to hurl the body of his political career onto the tracks in front of a runaway Trump Train.
 No, the conventional wisdom is that he would bide his time, respectfully wait in the wings.
 Hell, maybe we’ll even throw you onto the ticket as VP if you play your cards right Ronnnay.
 That’s certainly what I thought he’d do.